paubellot/DL-Biobank/README.md

-# Can deep learning improve genomic prediction of complex traits in humans?
+# Can deep learning improve genomic prediction of complex human traits?
-This repo contains the code to reproduce the experiments of the paper [ Can deep learning improve genomic prediction of complex traits in humans?](https://arxiv.org/...).
+This repo contains the code to reproduce the experiments of the paper [Can deep learning improve genomic prediction of complex human traits?](https://arxiv.org/...).

 ## Before you start